 - Nutrients to Encourage are nutrients that have been identified as being commonly under-consumed in the population.
 They are sometimes called “shortfall nutrients.”
 They typically include: fiber, specific vitamins and/or minerals such as iron, vitamin A or calcium.

-- Food Groups to Encourage are food groups that have been well-established as contributing to healthier diets.
-They include: fruits, vegetables, whole grains, low fat dairy, nuts, seeds, and legumes.
+- Food Groups to Encourage are food groups that have been well-established as contributing to well-balanced diets.
+They include: fruits, vegetables, and whole grains, among others.

 Learn more about the PepsiCo Nutrition Criteria here.